ora0600/local-Confluent-Platform2ConfluentCloud/README.md

 ccloud kafka topic consume -b myusers
 ```
 ## Prepare your local installation to connect Confluent Cloud
 To work with cloud we need some more propertery parameters than to work local.
 To make it easier Confluent has offered a script to generate all the properties file.
-[Please Github cp-all-in-one-cloud](https://github.com/confluentinc/cp-docker-images/tree/5.3.0-post/examples/cp-all-in-one-cloud)
+[Please go to Github ccloud](https://github.com/confluentinc/examples/tree/5.3.0-post/ccloud)

 I did copy the script into Confluent Cloud Platform AWS setup, so that you can execute it, if you want ([CP52 in AWS](https://github.com/ora0600/cpe53-singlenodeonaws)).
 What you have to do?